falschgeldkind/BashQube/rsc/README.md

  RESOURCE FILE DIRECTORY
- Put resource files you need into this directory so you can use the variable $path_rsc in your configuration script
+ Put resource and config files you need into this directory so you can use the variable $path_rsc in your configuration script